Our goal is to make your divorce experience as simple,

 Free Consultation

-To get started, you can schedule a free, 15-minute phone or Zoom consultation with one of our mediators or staff.
-They can explain the process of mediation, answer any questions you have, and make sure that mediation is a good fit for your case.
+To get started, schedule a free, 15-minute phone or Zoom consultation with one of our mediators.
+You can ask questions, get to know the mediator, and make sure you feel comfortable with the process.

-You and your spouse / former partner can do the consultation together, or you can each do your own consultation separately.
+You and your spouse or former partner can do the consultation together, or you can each do your own consultation separately.

 Mediation Session / Sessions

 The mediator will not attempt to coerce you or force you to reach an agreement.
-Instead, they will listen to your concerns, ask questions, and help guide you toward possible ideas or solutions.
+Instead, they will help you explore different possibilities and help you assess how well each possibility aligns with your goals.

 Final Documents and Filing

-The final step is filing your agreement with the Utah Courts.
-Our team will help prepare and file all of the necessary documents for your divorce to be finalized.
-This is done for a simple, flat fee.
+If you and your spouse reach a full agreement, the final step is filing your agreement with the Utah Courts.
+Our team can help prepare and file all of the necessary documents for your divorce or agreement to be finalized.

 Yes, we're happy to work with attorneys as part of the mediation process.
 During your initial consultation, please let your mediator know if you plan to be represented by an attorney.